-- The majority of Board members should be non-executive and independent directors; - (ii) The Chairman of the Board should be a non-executive director; - (iii) The Board should comprise directors with a wide range of commercial and management experience; and - (iv) At least a majority of the directors should be independent from management and business relationships with FSLTM and from every substantial shareholder of FSLTM.
+- (i) The majority of Board members should be Non-Executive, Independent Directors; - (ii) The Chairman of the Board should be a Non-Executive Director; - (iii) The Board should comprise directors with a wide range of commercial and management experience; and - (iv) At least a majority of the directors should be independent from management and business relationships with FSLTM and from every substantial shareholder of FSLTM.

-Currently, the Board comprises four directors, three of whom are independent and non-executive.
-The Directors are Tim Reid (Non-Executive Chairman), and Independent Directors, Michael Gray, Michael Oliver and N. Sreenivasan.
+Currently, the Board comprises five directors, three of whom are independent and non-executive.
+The directors are Stathis Topouzoglou (Non-Independent, Non-Executive Director) (appointed on 28 February 2018), Michael Chalkias (Non-Independent, Non-Executive Director) (appointed on 9 March 2018) and Independent Directors, Michael Gray, Michael Oliver and N. Sreenivasan.

-Following the resignation of Simon Davidson, Michael Gray was appointed the Lead Independent Director on 28 November 2016.
+Michael Gray is the Lead Independent Director.
 The directors come from diverse backgrounds with expertise in the shipping industry, accounting and finance, banking, legal, business and management fields and are able to apply their experience to further the interests of FSL Trust.
 The Board has the appropriate balance of independent directors.
-The three independent directors are particularly aware of their responsibility to constantly place the interests of unitholders as a whole foremost in the consideration of all relevant matters.
-The composition of the Board is reviewed periodically to ensure that the Board comprises an appropriate mix of expertise and experience to best serve the interests of FSL Trust and all of its unitholders.
+The three Independent Directors are particularly aware of their responsibility to constantly place the interests of Unitholders as a whole foremost in the consideration of all relevant matters.
+The composition of the Board is reviewed periodically to ensure that the Board comprises an appropriate mix of expertise and experience to best serve the interests of FSL Trust and all of its Unitholders.
 None of the Independent Directors have served on the Board for more than nine years.